+See the Fees and Other Costs section and the Program-specific fees webpage.
 Students will need PPE (personal protective equipment) depending on the shop and process requirements of projects.
 These may include, eye wear, steel toed shoes, cotton coveralls, half mask respirators, etc. Do not purchase without discussing with the instructor.

 Students will not be required to purchase textbooks.
 They must own a modern tablet or laptop for design curation and version control.

 The Digital Manufacturing diploma is four academic semesters in length, for a total of 60 credits including 30 credits from the Electronics Technician certificate or equivalent or recognition of 30 credits of prior learning acceptable as noted under Entrance Requirements.